 The amount you spend also depends on your relationship with the recipients and if you are attending with a partner.
 Be sure to only spend what is right with your budget.

-You may not find it worth accumulating debt.
-Although there is no rule concerning the minimum amount you can gift, avoid going below $50.
-Studies show that guests spend an average of $75 to $200 in cash or check for a wedding gift.
+Although there is no rule around the minimum amount you can gift, avoid going below $50.

 How to Give Cash or Check for A Wedding Gift

 Wedding gifts can be a stressful subject.
-If you are looking for a practical and timeless option, cash or check for wedding gifts is ideal.
-Explore their benefits and disadvantages and you will the answer to the question “is it tacky to write a check for a wedding gift?”.
-Don’t forget to Consult with the couple.
+If you are looking for a practical and timeless option, either cash or check for wedding gifts are ideal.